SAN2PC : a Spectrum Analyzer to PC interface

 We can increase the samples number to mitigate this issue : however we are limited by the size of the PIC internal SRAM (#3900 bytes) and by the data transmission time from SAN2PC to the associated computer.

-Thus I modified the SAN2PC file format as follows :
+I thus modified the SAN2PC file format as follows :

 - There are no more any frequency information associated with each sample : each frequency is computed by the Drawsan program from the start and stop frequencies found in the header data : we thus save a lot of transmission time.